modasiyasujal6-stack/finance-operations-analytics/README.md

 ## Sujal Modasiya

-Aspiring Data Analyst passionate about:
+Aspiring Data Analyst passionate about Finance Analytics, SQL, Python, and Business Intelligence.

- Finance Analytics

- SQL & Databases

- Python

- Business Intelligence

- Data-Driven Decision Making
+This project was built to demonstrate practical skills in building a complete analytics solution from data generation to executive-level reporting.

 ---